Ever the optimist, Wildwood graduate Frank Vogel remains positive about the Lakers' future

-PHILADELPHIA - Star power forward Anthony Davis returned to the Los Angeles Lakers lineup Tuesday from his knee injury.
+PHILADELPHIA — Star power forward Anthony Davis returned from a knee injury to the Los Angeles Lakers' lineup Tuesday.

-But on Thursday night, Lebron James missed the game against the Philadelphia 76ers with his own sore knee.
+But on Thursday night, Lebron James missed their game against the Philadelphia 76ers with his own sore knee.

 That’s the type of season it’s been for Lakers coach and 1991 Wildwood High School graduate Frank Vogel.

-Without Lebron, the 76ers beat the Lakers 105-87 at Wells Fargo Center.
+With Lebron out, the 76ers beat the Lakers 105-87 at the Wells Fargo Center.
 Los Angeles began Friday with a 24-25 record in ninth place in the Western Conference.
-The Lakers roster has been in a state of flux all season.
+The Lakers' roster has been in flux all season.

-“Whoever we have in uniform that’s always been the focus” Vogel said before Thursday's game of how the team has dealt with constant transactions.
-“Whichever guys are out; we coach the guys that are in.
+“Whoever we have in uniform, that’s always been the focus” Vogel said before Thursday's game.
+“Whichever guys are out, we coach the guys that are in.
 We always feel like we have enough firepower to get the W. The biggest thing for us is try to get all of our guys on the floor together.”

 “The noise is the noise,” Vogel said.
 “That’s always going to be there when you coach a team like the L.A.
 Lakers.
 There’s high expectations.
 I wouldn’t have it any other way.
 We come to work every day, focus on our team and our habits, focus on the job.
 Win the next game and build the habits that are going to win for us in the playoffs.”

-On Thursday against the 76ers, the signs of why the Lakers have struggled were clearly evident.
+On Thursday against the 76ers, the signs of why the Lakers have struggled were evident.

 Los Angeles’ bench rotation consisted of an aging Carmelo Anthony and Dwight Howard, rookie Austin Reaves and second-year player Talen Horton-Tucker.